Soumo-git-hub/Travel-Agent/docs/deployment.md

 This document provides step-by-step instructions for deploying the AI Travel Agent application to a Streamlit deployment platform.

-## Prerequisites

-Before deploying the application, ensure you have:

-- A GitHub account
-- Your API keys ready:
-  - OpenAI API key (recommended) or setup for local model use
-  - SerpAPI key (optional but recommended for better search results)
-  - OpenWeather API key (for weather information)

 ## Local Setup and Testing
 ### Step 1: Clone the Repository

 ```bash